Easy Ways Lower Your A/C Bill

 In Phoenix, air conditioning accounts for about 60% of your home’s electricity costs.
-In some cases, during the summer, energy bills will double because of the A/C use.
-To combat these outrageous energy prices, most Phoenicians will switch to the APS and SRP time of use plan.
+In some cases during the summer, energy bills will double because of the A/C use.
+To combat these outrageous energy prices, most Phoenix homeowners will switch to the APS and SRP time of use plan.
 On this plan most will only do laundry at night and will set the thermostat up during the day.
 Here are seven ways you can save on A/C costs without spending thousands of dollars upgrading your A/C unit to a high efficiency unit.

-Seal the ductwork
+Seal the Ductwork

 Around Phoenix, most homes are losing between 20% and 30% of their conditioned air in their attic.
-If 60% of your energy bill is coming from your use of A/C in the summer and 20% of your conditioned air isn’t making in to the actual rooms then you can see how that can add up to quite a bit- especially over 5 years!
+If 60% of your energy bill is coming from your use of A/C in the summer and 20% of your conditioned air isn’t making in to the actual rooms then you can see how that can add up to quite a bit- especially over 5 or 10 years!